-The proposed upgrade to the existing PSEG Long Island Hempstead Substation is planned to include the replacement of two existing 23/4kV transformer banks with newer 69/13kV transformer banks, and the existing transformer banks will be removed after the new replacement banks are installed and become operational.
-For the noise impact modeling of the new replacement transformers, PS&S used manufacturer's specifications data which indicated a maximum sound pressure level of 60.9 dBA with the transformers operating "fully loaded" with all cooling fans in operation, which is expected to occur only occasionally based on load and temperature, typically only during hot summer days during periods of high power demand.
+The proposed construction of the Lindbergh Substation is planned to include the placement of two transformer banks.
+For the noise impact modeling of the new transformers, PS&S used manufacturer's specifications data which indicated a maximum sound pressure level of 60.9 dBA with the transformers operating "fully loaded" with all cooling fans in operation, which is expected to occur only occasionally based on load and temperature, typically only during hot summer days during periods of high power demand.
+The manufacturer's specification 69/13kV transformer nameplate can be found in Appendix D.